puckfried/React-Jitsi-Compponent/README.md

 ## About the project

-A react component for accessing the low level api of the open source conference software Jiti.
-This allows you to fully customize the video conference within react.
+A react component for accessing the low level api of the open source conference software Jitsi.
+This allows you a complete customization of the video conference within react.
 This is a translation of the vanilla JS example file from [lib-jitsi-meet](https://github.com/jitsi/lib-jitsi-meet).

 #### Built with
 * [ReactJS](http://reactjs.org)